gunthercox/ChatterBot/docs/preprocessors.rst

 Preprocessors
 =============

-ChatterBot's preprocessors are simple functions that modify the input statement that a chat bot receives before the statement gets processed by the logic adaper.
+ChatterBot's :term:`preprocessors` are simple functions that modify the input statement that a chat bot receives before the statement gets processed by the logic adaper.

 Here is an example of how to set preprocessors.
 The :code:`preprocessors`